Department of Labor Logo United States Department of Labor

 Advancement

-An experienced purchasing agent or buyer may become an assistant purchasing manager before advancing to purchasing manager, supply manager, or director of materials management.
+An experienced purchasing agent or buyer may become an assistant purchasing manager before advancing to purchasing manager or other, related management positions.

-Purchasing managers and buyers and purchasing agents with extensive work experience can also advance to become the Chief Procurement Officer (CPO) for an organization.
+Purchasing managers and buyers and purchasing agents with extensive work experience also may advance to become the Chief Procurement Officer (CPO) for an organization.

 Important Qualities

 Analytical skills.
-When evaluating suppliers, purchasing managers and buyers and purchasing agents must analyze their options and choose a supplier with the best combination of price, quality, delivery, or service.
+Purchasing managers, buyers, and purchasing agents must evaluate options and choose suppliers with the best combination of price, quality, delivery, or service.

 Decision-making skills.
-Purchasing managers and buyers and purchasing agents must have the ability to make informed and timely decisions, choosing products that they think will sell.
+Purchasing managers, buyers, and purchasing agents need to make informed and timely choices about the products that they think will sell.

 Math skills.
-Purchasing managers and buyers and purchasing agents must possess math skills.
-They must be able to compare prices from different suppliers to ensure that their organization is getting the best deal.
+Purchasing managers, buyers, and purchasing agents must be able to calculate costs and compare prices from different suppliers to ensure that their organization is getting the best deal.

 Pay About this section